ualibweb/UALIB_Workshops/01_MATLAB/01_MATLAB_Introduction.md

 **Attribution**

 > Content in this workshop have been adapted and derive from the Software Carpentry [Programming with MATLAB lesson](https://software-carpentry.org/lessons/) ([CC BY 4.0 license](http://swcarpentry.github.io/matlab-novice-inflammation/LICENSE.html).
 In general, we reused parts of their lesson including the basic structure, descriptions, and logical ordering, but included our own specific variables, scripts, loops, and custom function examples.
+Molecular dataset examples were retrieved from NCBI via their EDirect utility and is credited to NCBI and NLM.
+Please see the [NCBI Website and Data Usage Policies and Disclaimers](https://www.ncbi.nlm.nih.gov/home/about/policies/) for more information regarding the data.

 [MathWorks MATLAB](https://www.mathworks.com/products/matlab.html) is a complete interactive desktop environment and programming language.
 MATLAB is used by Mathematicians, Scientists, Engineers and others for numeric computation, data analysis, data visualization, and creation of applications.
 There are a variety of MATLAB [add-on toolboxes](https://www.mathworks.com/products.html) for solving specific problems, for example, in computational biology or image processing.